 What is different about this e-guide:

 4. The trip reports are formatted the same, have clear driving instructions, and should all have a map.
 I have organized the trips by range and road access.
-This should be easy for locals but will be difficult to understand for others.
+This should be easy for locals but may be difficult to understand for others.